BlomsD/MPCNC-TFT35-V2.0/README.md

 * If it isn't updating your firmware there is a decent chance your bootloader is wrong (mine was).
 You'll need the <a href="https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/TFT35_V2%20Bootloader%20fix">bootloader</a> and slink utility.
 See this <a href="https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/24#issuecomment-550535410">post for more information</a>.

 Changelog:
+* 10DEC2019 - V1.1 - Updated to BigTreeTech Firmware V2.0.25 and added a button to the main screen to disable the Z strepper motor as well.
+Updated the printing screen to try and switch the stop to a back button upon completion.
 * 12NOV2019 - V1.0 - Initial commit.
 Based on BigTreeTech firmware V2.0.24.2

 Example: